Kalvium-Program/lab-js-kalvium-contacts-boilerplate/README.md

 ### Progression 1: PROMISE ME

 Create a promise call which fetches data from (https://jsonplaceholder.typicode.com/users).
-When the promise gets resolved display the data in browser console.
+When the promise gets resolved display the data in console.

 ![](https://s3.ap-south-1.amazonaws.com/kalvi-education.github.io/front-end-web-development/contact-list-js-1.png)

+The above image is of browser console, but you can even use stackblitz console for the same purpose.

 ### Progression 2: SHOW MY PROMISE